Documentation

 The predecessor relation is transitive.

-The root is a predecessor of each childNodes.
+Each node is the predecessor of its childNodes.

-theorem TreeDerivation.facts_node_subset_of_prec {sig : Signature} [DecidableEq sig.P] [DecidableEq sig.C] [DecidableEq sig.V] {obs : ObsoletenessCondition sig} {rules : RuleSet sig} {td : TreeDerivation obs rules} {node1 node2 : td.NodeWithAddress} :
+theorem TreeDerivation.facts_node_subset_of_prec {sig : Signature} [DecidableEq sig.P] [DecidableEq sig.C] [DecidableEq sig.V] {obs : ObsolescenceCondition sig} {rules : RuleSet sig} {td : TreeDerivation obs rules} {node1 node2 : td.NodeWithAddress} :

 node1 node2node1.node.facts node2.node.facts